Slime-jkl/enclavd-android-source/README.md

 # Enclavd - Personality Social Network
 <img src="fastlane/metadata/android/en-US/images/featureGraphic.png">

 Stop broadcasting into the void.
-Enclavd is a private social network built on compatibility.
+Enclavd is a rivate social network built on compatibility.
 Take a personality quiz, get matched with people on your wavelength, and connect through a feed built around who you actually are.

 <b>CORE PRINCIPLES</b>